ESPRI-Mod/nctime/sources/usage.rst.txt

 ``nctime`` uses a multiprocessing interface.
 This is useful to process a large amount of data, especially in the case of ``axis`` subcommands with the time axis calculation.
 Set the number of maximal processes to simultaneously treat several files.
-One process seems sequential processing (the default).
-Set it -1 to use all available CPU processes (as returned by ``multiprocessing.cpu_count()``).
+One process seems sequential processing.
+Set it -1 to use all available CPU processes
+    (as returned by ``multiprocessing.cpu_count()``).
 Default is set to 4 processes.

 .. code-block:: bash